sheraadams/OpenGL-Fractal-Animation/README.md

 ## About the Project

-Fractal animation programmed in C++ and Opengl using glad, irKlang, stb, and glfw.
+This is a 3D animation that I programmed in C++ with OpenGL.
+The Fractal animation uses glad, irKlang, stb, and glfw libraries.

 <div style="text-align: center;">
   <p><strong>Watch the video <a href="https://youtu.be/IUwRo-ozt9M" target="_blank">here</a>.</strong></p>